-Exhibit No. Description 1.1 Form of Underwriting Agreement.
+Exhibit No. Description

+1.1 Form of Underwriting Agreement.

 3.1 Memorandum and Articles of Association.

 3.2 Form of Amended and Restated Memorandum and Articles of Association.

 4.1 Specimen Unit Certificate.

 4.2 Specimen Class A Ordinary Share Certificate.

 4.3 Specimen Warrant Certificate.

 4.4 Form of Warrant Agreement between Continental Stock Transfer & Trust Company and the Registrant.

-5.1 Form of Opinion of Maples and Calder, Cayman Islands counsel to the Registrant.
-5.2 Form of Opinion of Weil, Gotshal and Manges LLP, counsel to the Registrant.
-10.1 Promissory Note, dated December 14, 2015, issued to Avista Acquisition Corp.
+5.1 Opinion of Maples and Calder, Cayman Islands counsel to the Registrant.

+5.2 Opinion of Weil, Gotshal and Manges LLP, counsel to the Registrant.

+10.1 Amended and Restated Promissory Note, dated September 1, 2016, issued to Avista Acquisition Corp.

 10.2 Form of Letter Agreement among the Registrant and its officers, directors and Avista Acquisition Corp.

 10.3 Form of Investment Management Trust Agreement between Continental Stock Transfer & Trust Company and the Registrant.

 10.4 Form of Registration Rights Agreement between the Registrant and certain security holders.

 10.5 Securities Subscription Agreement, dated December 14, 2015, between the Registrant and Avista Acquisition Corp.

-10.6 Form of Sponsor Warrants Purchase Agreement between the Registrant and Avista Acquisition Corp.
+10.6 Form of Warrant Purchase Agreement.

 10.7 Form of Indemnity Agreement.

 10.8 Form of Administrative Services Agreement, by and between the Registrant and Avista Capital Holdings, L.P.

 14 Form of Code of Ethics.

 23.1 Consent of Marcum LLP.

 23.2 Consent of Maples and Calder (included on Exhibit 5.1).

 23.3 Consent of Weil, Gotshal & Manges LLP (included on Exhibit 5.2).

 24 Power of Attorney (included on signature page of this Registration Statement).

 99.1 Form of Audit Committee Charter.

 99.2 Form of Compensation Committee Charter.

 99.3 Consent of Håkan Björklund.

 99.4 Consent of Charles Harwood.

 99.5 Consent of Brian Markison.

+II-6

 Exhibit No. 99.6 Consent of Robert O'Neil.
+Description To be filed by amendment.
+II-7